 Congregations and Institutions are not permitted to contact candidates directly prior to interview week.
 This includes all phone, email, and social media contacts.
 This allows for a level playing field for everyone.

-- After the initial meetings during Interview Week, congregations and candidates are not permitted to contact each other until Wednesday, February 20, 7 PM EST (note the change from 10 AM EST).
-Starting Wednesday, February 20, congregations may begin to offer invitations to Graduating Rabbis for an on-site visit to the congregation.
+- After the initial meetings during Interview Week, congregations and candidates are not permitted to contact each other until Wednesday, February 19, 7 PM (EST) regarding visits.
+They are however allowed to conduct additional Skype interviews and contact references.
+Starting Wednesday, February 19, congregations and institutions may begin to offer invitations to graduating rabbis for an on-site visit to the congregation.
 This is the first blackout period.

-- It is likely that a number of congregations and institutions will continue to interview after Shabbat March 22/23, but these guidelines provide some breathing room during the first exciting month following the initial Interview Week meetings.
+- It is likely that a number of congregations and institutions will continue to interview after March 31st but these guidelines provide some breathing room during the first exciting month following the initial Interview Week meetings.

 We greatly appreciate your cooperation in adhering to these guidelines, as we want to create a level playing field for congregations and institutions seeking new rabbis.
 We have instituted this policy based on employers’ feedback and rely on your honor in order to make it work.
 Should it come to light that an employer or a student did not adhere to these guidelines, it would become a matter for review by the Joint Placement Commission.
 For those of you who have not been in the placement process before, please let us acknowledge that this is a time of great anticipation, or even anxiety, for all parties involved.
 We do our best to lower levels of anxiety.
 MAZAL TOV.
 Welcome to Student Interview Week.